foorpyxof/fpxlibc/README.md

 - ```make compile``` only compile the library
 - ```make compile_dbg``` ditto, but with debug flags enabled

-**note:** the Makefile will compile and assemble all .c, .cpp, .s and .S files. to prevent test-programs from being compiled, name them test.(extension).
+**note:** the Makefile will compile and assemble all .c, .cpp, .s and .S files.
+To prevent test-programs from being compiled, name them test.(extension).
 The makefile will ignore these files.

 ## x86_64 assembly